 Knowledge Keepers Program

-The Centre for Indigenous Initiatives (CII) is pleased to continue a tradition of providing opportunities for knowledge keepers and Elders to connect with students and staff.
-CII recognizes the significant need for linkages between Indigenous and Western knowledge, as well as the importance of passing such knowledge on to those who will keep those teachings for future generations.
+The Centre for Indigenous Initiatives is pleased to continue a tradition of providing opportunities for knowledge keepers and Elders to connect with students and staff.
+The Centre for Indigenous Initiatives recognizes the significant need for linkages between Indigenous and Western knowledge, as well as the importance of passing such knowledge on to those who will keep those teachings for future generations.
 Further, the Knowledge Keepers Program provides a culturally safe and relevant space for First Nations, Métis and Inuit students, faculty, professional services staff and community members to obtain assistance and cultural enrichment.

 The Knowledge Keepers Program offers teaching circles on a variety of topics throughout the academic year (September to March) in the Ojigkwanong Centre (228 Paterson Hall).
 Everyone is welcome!
 Those interested in more personal conversations can approach the knowledge keepers in accordance with the Guidelines for Working with Elders.

 For questions about the Knowledge Keepers Program, contact us.

 For nearly twenty years First Nations, Inuit and Métis knowledge keepers, traditional teachers and Elders have played a critical role in the success, retention and inspiration of Carleton students, faculty and professional services staff.
 Over the years, Carleton University has invited these knowledge keepers to campus to share their incredible wisdom and traditional knowledge.
 Knowledge keepers from numerous Indigenous nations have come to Carleton as special guests and even “Elders-In-Residence” to assist students in their academic endeavors, and to foster an environment of understanding among the non-Indigenous Carleton community.
 Click here for a a short history of Elders’ and other influential Indigenous peoples’ visits to Carleton.